chikamichi/gitbook-plugin-pdf-styling/README.md

 All binary dependencies are bundled with the plugin.
 When using the plugin locally though, you may install custom versions and the plugin will use them if they're available in your PATH:

 * [pdftk](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) (note: under most GNU/Linux distributions, usually available as a `pdftk` system package)

+Then, have a look at the "Usage" section below for further information on how to use the plugin.

 ## How to use it: